Josh Donaldson shocks mom with Maserati after she keeps promise to quit smoking

 ANTHONY RENDON, LOS ANGELES ANGELS AGREE TO SEVEN-YEAR DEAL: REPORTS

-Donaldson can be seen pulling up to a home abd repeatedly honking the horn of a brand-new white Maserati adorned with a big red bow.
+Donaldson can be seen pulling up to a home and repeatedly honking the horn of a brand-new white Maserati adorned with a big red bow.

 “Merry Christmas!” someone in the video can be heard saying and what comes next is everything you would expect from someone who was just gifted a $100,000 car.